hypothesis/h-assets/README.md

     config.add_route("assets", "/assets/*subpath")
 ```

-To define the associated view, an asset `Environment` needs to be created which
+To register the view associated with this route, first create an `Environment`
-handles generation of cache-busted asset URLs based on the bundle
+to handle generation of asset URLs.
+Then use `assets_view` to create the view
-configuration.
-Then a Pyramid view is defined which uses `assets_view` to
-generate the view callable:
+callable for use with `config.add_view`:

 ```py
 import os.path